Johannes Pääsuke: Photography

 Pääsuke is notable as an ethnophotographer, a supplier of photographic documentation to the Estonian National Museum (ENM) in Tartu.
 By 2003, the ENM had identified 1305 photographs and 723 glass negatives as his work, and suspected that more among the unidentified were also by him.
 The photographs are of buildings, people, and activities, taken on a 13×18 cm or other plate camera.

 In popular culture

-In 2019, the Hardi Volmer directed Estonian feature film comedy Johannes Pääsukese tõeline elu (English release title: Self Made Cameraman) was released, which depicts Pääsuke, portrayed by Ott Sepp, and his assistant Harri Volter, portrayed by Märt Avandi, on their travels in 1913.
+In 2019, the Estonian feature film comedy Johannes Pääsukese tõeline elu (English release title: Self Made Cameraman), directed by Hardi Volmer, was released.
+It depicts Pääsuke, portrayed by Ott Sepp, and his assistant Harri Volter, portrayed by Märt Avandi, on their travels in 1913.